cs17btech11049/introduction-to-multiple-linear-regression-R/README.md

 Pnorm function computes the two-tailed p-value of the test statistic.
 It doubles the upper tail p-value as the sample proportion is greater than the hypothesized value.
 Since p-value > 0.05 significance level, we do not reject the null hypothesis that p = 0.5.

 - 1.3
+3) Fenway Park needs to purchase spotlights that exhibit long life as well as uniformity of operating life.
+Past experience dictates that the variance of bulb life is 230 (hours)2.
+A sample of n = 16 bulbs is obtained from a new vendor wishing to get the lighting contract.
+It was found that the mean operating life for this sample was 1020 hours2.
+Construct a symmetric 98% confidence interval around this mean.

 ```{r}
 s <- 230